orchidsoftware/orchid.software/source/en/docs/alert.md

 section: main
 ---

 Notifications are a great way to let your users know what 's going on in your app.
-For example, they can alert the user when a long process is complete or a new message arrives.
+For example, they can alert the user when a long process is complete, or a new message arrives.
 In this section, we 'll show you how to use them in your app.

 ## Flash messages